TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorfsfreezetimeout.md

 We have identified that your backup operation failed because the VM failed to freeze one or more mount-points of the VM to take a file-system consistent snapshot.
 <!--/issueDescription-->

-## **Recommended Documents**
+## **Recommended Steps**

-- To resolve the UserErrorFsFreezeFailed issue, please refer to the [documentation](https://docs.microsoft.com/azure/backup/backup-azure-vms-troubleshoot#usererrorfsfreezefailed---failed-to-freeze-one-or-more-mount-points-of-the-vm-to-take-a-file-system-consistent-snapshot) and retry your operation.
+- To resolve the UserErrorFsFreezeFailed issue, please refer to the [documentation](https://docs.microsoft.com/azure/backup/backup-azure-vms-troubleshoot#usererrorfsfreezefailed---failed-to-freeze-one-or-more-mount-points-of-the-vm-to-take-a-file-system-consistent-snapshot) and retry your operation